Forgot password

 1. AI

-Despite coming out in 2014, the AI in Alien: Isolation is every bit as smart, if not smarter, as modern games.
+Despite coming out in 2014, the AI in Alien: Isolation is every bit as smart, if not smarter, than modern games.

 The Xenomorph’s AI is based on a complex series of behaviors that unlock as you progress through the game.
 How you act determines how it learns.
 The Alien is essentially learning your tricks, and how to counter them.
 This isn’t just a mindless enemy.
 This is an intelligent killing machine actively out for blood.